GameOverloads/Cooked-Virtual-Texture-Importer/README.md

 To Use
 - Tools > Cooked VT Importer

+// Single Import
 - Pick JSON To Use From FModel ( Must Match PNG Name )
 - Pick PNG To Use From FModel ( Must Match JSON Name )

+// Mass Import
+- Pick Folder To Use From FModel ( Must Have Texture JSON & PNG Both For Import To Work )

+// Universal
 - Optionally Change Stack Direction ( For Now, Top To Bottom Is What FModel Exports VT Images As )
+- Optionally Change Skip Existing ( Check - Skip Existing UE File , No Check - Overwrite All UE Files )

 - Hit Import

 * Intermediary Textures Are Created At PNG Path